 The 2018 event took place on Thursday, May 10, 2018 in Washington, DC, at The George Washington University’s Dorothy Betts Marvin Theatre.
 SAMHSA collaborated with state mental health commissioners around the country to identify 18 governors’ spouses who are addressing trauma-informed care and children’s mental health issues in their states.
 Six of these first spouses, along with the Executive Director of the National Congress of American Indians (NCAI), attended Awareness Day 2018 as Honorary Chairpersons.
 HHS Secretary Alex M. Azar presented each of them with SAMHSA’s Special Recognition Award.
 Watch the archived webcast (2 hours, 5 minutes).

 Awareness Day 2017: “Partnering for Help and Hope” focused on the importance of addressing physical, mental, emotional, and behavioral health needs together when providing services and supports for children, youth, and young adults.

 SAMHSA’s Awareness Day 2017 event took place on Thursday, May 4, 2017 in Washington, DC.
 Olympic champions Michael Phelps and Allison Schmitt served as Honorary Chairpersons of the event and received Special Recognition Awards from Secretary of Health and Human Services Thomas E. Price, M.D.
 Mr. Phelps and Ms. Schmitt have supported each other through mental health challenges and emerged as advocates for treating mental health as an intrinsic part of overall wellness.
-Watch the archived webcast and learn more about this event today.
+Watch the archived webcast (1 hour, 53 minutes).

 Awareness Day 2016